I am able to undertake the following medical examinations:

 Some doctors are trying to become dual registered, but it is proving difficult at the moment.

 Medicals of pilots whose SOLI is outside the UK (and in Europe), will either have to find a dual registered AME or obtain a medical in a European country.
 Some of my AME colleagues have, or are in the process of getting EASA approval.
-I will not be doing so, but will put details on this site when confirmed.
+I will not be doing so, but the following local colleagues do undertake them: